matplotlib/matplotlib/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a wheel build, but we use conda packages to get all the requirements.
-The binary requirements (png, freetype,...) are statically linked and therefore not needed during the wheel install.
+The binary requirements (png, FreeType,...) are statically linked and therefore not needed during the wheel install.

-The commands below assume that you can compile a native python lib for the python version of your choice.
+The commands below assume that you can compile a native Python lib for the Python version of your choice.
 See `this howto <https://blog.ionelmc.ro/2014/12/21/compiling-python-extensions-on-windows/>`_ how to install and setup such environments.
 If in doubt: use Python >= 3.5 as it mostly works without fiddling with environment variables::